 How do I serve their food?

 Foods should be cut in finger-length shapes and sizes when first starting out.
-Cutting food this way actually helps prevent choking because the idea is that larger size foods encourages them to chew whereas smaller pieces may just be swallowed.
+Cutting food this way actually helps prevent choking because the idea is that larger size foods encourage them to chew whereas smaller pieces may just be swallowed.
 The finger-shape also allows baby to easily grasp foods.
-Of course if it’s something round which you cannot cut into a finger shape, such as a blueberry, you will want to squish it before serving.
+Of course, if it’s something round which you cannot cut into a finger shape, such as a blueberry, you will want to squish it before serving.
 Another common cutting technique is quartering.
 As opposed to purees, giving them solid foods in this form allows baby to practice their chewing and swallowing skills.

 What do I make?

 What I love most about BLW is that it’s super easy and doesn’t involve additional planning or shopping.
 You simply plan your meals as you normally would and serve it to baby (of course following the proper shape/sizing guidelines).
 Having tacos?
 No problem.
 Serve deconstructed tacos to baby by putting a little sampling of each item in proper shape on their tray.
 Having eggs, hash browns, and bacon for breakfast?
 Serve it to baby too!
 It’s fun sitting down as a family together and watching baby eat what we are eating.
 There are, of course, some things babies should never be given and one of the big ones is honey.
 You will also want to be mindful of the amount of sodium you are using in your cooking.
-You will still want to offer “puree” textured foods (think yogurt, applesauce, etc) but you can do this in the form of pre-loaded spoons.
+You will still want to offer “puree” textured foods (think yogurt, applesauce, etc.) but you can do this in the form of pre-loaded spoons.
 Hand the spoon to baby and allow them to figure it out!

 What if my baby chokes?